 - Access to replacement parts and upgrades

-Not every sofa shines in every category.
-Some models have average fabric but outstanding frames and coverage.
-Others have good support yet limited layout options.
+We do not expect every sofa to win in every category.
+Some have average fabric but strong frames and clear coverage.
+Others feel good right away but lose ground on repairability or warranty detail.

 8.2 Example patterns that affect the score

-A few patterns come up again and again during testing.
-They tend to push the score in predictable directions.
+A few patterns show up again and again in testing, and they push the score in fairly predictable directions.

 - The price fits comfortably within its segment

-- The frame and suspension feel robust during heavy use
+- The frame and suspension stay composed under heavier use

-- Cushions keep their support across the test period
+- Cushions keep their support through the test period

 - The fabric performs close to its claims

-- Warranty coverage is clear, multi-year, and component-specific
+- The warranty is clear, component-specific, and meaningful

 - The price sits far above similar competitors